oxfordroadmapping/country-profiles-clean-up-zh_hant/central-america-n-caribbean/sint-maarten.md

 none (represented by the Kingdom of the Netherlands)

 ### 駐該國的美國外交代表
-- `embassy`: the US does not have an embassy in Sint Maarten; the Consul General to Curacao is accredited to Sint Maarten
+- `大使館`: the US does not have an embassy in Sint Maarten; the Consul General to Curacao is accredited to Sint Maarten

 ### 旗幟說明
 two equal horizontal bands of red (top) and blue with a white isosceles triangle based on the hoist side; the center of the triangle displays the Sint Maarten coat of arms; the arms consist of an orange-bordered  blue shield prominently displaying the white court house in Philipsburg, as well as a bouquet of yellow sage (the national flower) in the upper left, and the silhouette of a Dutch-French friendship monument in the upper right; the shield is surmounted by a yellow rising sun in front of which is a brown pelican in flight; a yellow scroll below the shield bears the motto: SEMPER PROGREDIENS (Always Progressing); the three main colors are identical to those on the Dutch flag